Rosies Kept America Running During World War II

 Marge Walters had a very similar experience.
 “I didn’t drive or anything then and I was riding with some of the fellows that worked in the department,” she said.

-Originally from Superior, Wisconsin, Walters watched one brother leave home for Detroit—and a job—in 1939.
+Originally from Superior, Wisconsin, Walters watched one brother leave home for a job in Detroit in 1939.
 With jobs hard to find at home, another brother headed for Detroit.
-After the third brother joined them, Walters, 19, figured it was her turn.
+After the third brother joined them, Walters, at 19 years-old, figured it was her turn.
 It was 1941.

 “We were at my brother’s house the night of Pearl Harbor,” she said.
 “He had seven boarders.
 They all had radios and they just kept listing and coming back, ‘Well, this happened.’
 It was very exciting.”